342 pointsby wmeredith13 days ago22 comments

 Dunking on the administration only serves to pat one another on the back and not make any actual political progress.

-• ronbentonan hour ago
+• ronbenton13 days ago

 It seems you can always without fail count on this administration to do the wrong thing

-• andrewflnran hour ago
+• andrewflnr13 days ago

 You really can.
-Even when they superficially appear to have a good idea, or a middling idea with a previously good side effect, they consistently find a way to mess up the details and dodge any potential good outcomes.
+Even when they superficially appear to have a good idea, or a middling idea with a potentially good side effect, they consistently find a way to mess up the details and dodge any potential good outcomes.

-• verdverman hour ago
+• verdverm13 days ago

 look at their court briefings, they try do the same thing illegal in as many ways as possible, the goal is to break as much as they can, the constitution being a primary target